solana-labs/solana/book/src/proposals/bankless-leader.md

 ## Leader Replay

-Leaders will need to replay their block as part of the standard replay stage operation.
+Leaders will need to replay their blocks as part of the standard replay stage operation.

+## Leader Replay With Consecutive Blocks

+A leader can be scheduled to produce multiple blocks in a row.
+In that scenario the leader is likely to be producing the next block while the replay stage for the first block is playing.

+When the leader finishes the replay stage it can reset the balance cache by clearing it, and set a new fork as the base for the cache which can become active on the next block.

 ## Impact on Clients